nguyenry/Neural-Style-Transfer/README.md

 ## How does it work?<a name="working"></a>

 1. We take content and style images as input and pre-process them.
+    1. For the style image, we do another step of pre-processing to preserve the color of the content image.
+    2. From an RGB image, convert to YUV color space.
+    3. Resize the image to be the same size as the content image.
+    4. Convert the content image to YUV and replace the U and V color channels from the style image with the U and V channels from the content image.
+    5. Convert the new style image back to RGB to pass into VGG19.
 2. Next, we load VGG19 which is a pre-trained CNN (convolutional neural network).
     1. Starting from the network's input layer, the first few layer activations represent low-level features like colors, and textures.
 As we step through the network, the final few layers represent higher-level features—like eyes.
     2. In this case, we use `conv1_1`, `conv2_1`, `conv3_1`, `conv4_1`, `conv5_1` for style representation, and `conv4_2` for content representation.